 Type of trap: Spray, flea poison

-- Can be directly applied to the coat of dog or cat
+- You can directly apply it to the coat of a dog or cat

 - Made in the USA, has high standards for manufacturing